erlv/libPerformanceMatters/docs/1_cpu_notes.md

 code, since we write our code sequentially, and meanwhile there is a lot of dependencies here and there in our code.

 ## How to Optimize the code based on the micro architecture

 The answer is  try to increase Instruction Level Parallelism (ILP) and Data Level Parallelism (DLP)

-### Increasing ILP

-#### Out-of-Order VS Very Long Instruction Word
-Out-of-Order(OoO) relys on hardware support in CPU to improve ILP.
-While Very Long Instruction Word(VLIW) relies more on compiler dependence analysis to figure out the instructions which do not have dependece and could run simutaniously.

-OoO consumes more power while running, VLIW needs a powerful compiler which is hard to implement and maintain.
-Altough VLIW failed as general purpose processor, it is still very popular in the low-power embeded DSP applications.

 #### General Optimizations for ILP